-The 1020 Project restores window openings, clapboard siding, and a typical open front porch.
-Historic structures are found throughout the neighborhood - the restoration of the cabin contributes to the character and pedestrian friendly experience along Cooper.
 Historic Preservation Design Guidelines are addressed in Exhibit 1.
-Requests to relocate the landmark to the 5 feet front setback in accordance with the Historic Preservation Design Guidelines, and to demolish the nonhistoric and encroaching sheds are included in Exhibit 1.
+Requests to relocate the landmark to the revised 6'6" front setback in accordance with the Historic Preservation Design Guidelines, and to demolish the non-historic and encroaching sheds are included in Exhibit 1.
+A rear dormer is proposed that is not visible from Cooper Avenue and is located in the non-historic,